-for an arbitrary cofibration $m \co S \mono T$ and an endpoint $\delta_k \co 1\mono\II$, for $k=0,1$ (see \cite[Section~3]{gambino2017frobenius} for the definition of this pushout-product).
-This construction is not stable under pullback in general, but it is so for maps $t \co T' \to T$, for which one has a pullback square
+where $m \co S \mono T$ is an arbitrary cofibration and $\delta^k \co 1\mono\II$, for $k=0,1$ is an endpoint.
+Note that $m \otimes\delta^k$ is indeed a cofibration by Remark \ref{remark:cofibrations}.
+Naive trivial cofibrations are stable under pullback along arbitrary maps $t \co T' \to T$, in the sense that one then has a pullback square

-where $m' \co S' \to T'$ is the pullback of $m$ along $t$.
+where $m' \co S' \mono T'$ is the pullback of $m$ along $t$.

 \begin{defn} Let $p \co A \to X$ be a small map.
 A \emph{uniform fibration structure} on $p$ consists of a function $j$ that assigns a dotted filler $j(m,u,v) \co T \times \II \to A$ to every diagram of solid arrows